Florian Group

 Why it matters

-Interventions that promote stem cell health are likely to provide new avenues to prolong human tissue health and to treat or prevent a wide range of age-related diseases.
-Coupling fundamental insight into stem cell biology to the exploration of such intervention strategies is likely to be a productive route for the identification of new and promising therapeutic approaches.
+Interventions that rejuvenate stem cells are likely to provide new avenues to prolong human health- and lifespan and treat or prevent a wide range of age- related diseases.
+Coupling fundamental insight into stem cell biology to the exploration of such intervention strategies will allow for the identification of new promising therapeutic approaches.

 News